Common Types of Internet Frauds that Most People Fall for and How to Avoid Them.

 Know where an email is coming from and make sure you know if it is from the legit company or the real person who deserves to get the information asked.

 Do your online shopping from websites, which will accept secure payment methods.

 If you have never been involved in any gambling, do not be convinced that you have worn any price or money by anybody.

 Do not agree to pay for something you have not seen.

 Avoid sending items to your clients without making sure the money or bankers check issued is real.

 Avoid job offers from people who will ask you to pay any fee before you start working.

-Do not accept to send money to someone who claims to be your relative and you do not know him or her clearly.
+Do not accept to send money to someone who claims to be your relative, and you do not know him or hear clearly.